DARMA-tasking/magistrate/docs/shared/checkpoint_learn_serialize.md

 method on the class (intrusive) or a free function `serialize` that takes a reference to the class as an argument (non-intrusive).
-Note that if a free-function serialization strategy is employed, one may be required to friend the serialize function so it can access private/protected data from the class, depending on what members the function needs to access for correct serialization of the class state.
+Note that if a free-function serialization strategy is employed, one may be required to friend the serialize function so it can access private/protected data inside the class, depending on what data members the function needs to access for correct serialization of the class state.

 \section serialize_polymorphic Serialization of polymorphic classes